Curriculum

 Honors Algebra II (1 credit) - After a brief review of the first year algebra concepts, the course moves to the study of more advanced topics that include quadratics, polynomials, matrices, radicals, exponential and logarithmic functions, rational functions, conic sections, as well as an introduction to trigonometry.
 Emphasis is placed on understanding algebraic concepts from a graphical approach.
 Enrolling students must have completed Honors Geometry with an average of at least an 80% (or Geometry with 93%).
 Required calculator: Texas Instruments TI-Inspire (not TI-Inspire CAS).

 Algebra III/Trigonometry (1 credit) - This final year of algebra focuses on the study of functions: polynomial, exponential, logarithmic, and trigonometric.
-Additional topics include conic sections, sequences and series, and matrices.
+Additional topics include conic sections, sequences, and matrices.
 Emphasis is placed on inductive reasoning, real-world applications and problem solving.
 Enrolling students must have completed Algebra II.
 Required calculator: Texas Instruments TI-Nspire (not TI-Nspire CAS).

 Finance (0.5 credit, 1 semester) - This one-semester course begins with a brief examination of the purpose and use of money from a biblical perspective.
 The stock market, banking, insurance, government spending, and forms of taxation will be discussed from both a mathematical and scriptural viewpoint.
 The mathematics of personal finances, including compound interest, credit cards, insurance, savings and retirement accounts, will conclude the course.
 Students will make use of calculators, spreadsheets, and the internet to explore these topics.
 Enrolling students must be juniors or seniors who have completed Algebra II.
 Required calculator: Texas Instruments TI-Nspire.